-Final Essay, 3,000 words (due 4 pm, Friday, 8 June)
+Final Essay, 3,000 words (due 11:59 pm on Friday 8 November)

-The Final Essay in Hist 324 takes the form of an historiographical essay, which offers you the opportunity to explore more deeply the contours of a specific debate between historians.
+The Final Essay in History 324 takes the form of an historiographical essay, which offers you the opportunity to explore more deeply the contours of a specific debate between historians.
 The starting point for any historiographical essay is the weekly seminar topics (note that they are already framed in the form of questions posed by historians).
 You may choose to write a final essay on any seminar topic that interests you, whether or not it was one that you signed up for as an expert.
 Treat the seminar topic (or the seminar question) as a loose framework for your own exploration of the historiographical debate around a give problem.
 Depending on what you read during your research, you may alter, adjust, or otherwise reframe the key issues or debates on which your essay will focus.